ludodrapo/todolist_app/README.md

 ```
 % composer install
 ```
+To install all composer dependencies.
-Then, assuming you have npm (or yarn) already installed
+Then, assuming you have npm already installed (or yarn)
 ```
 % npm install
 ```